Hurricane Book Club

 Check back here during each two-month period, there will be lots of blogs, posts, views and insights into these titles and the publishing industry from the authors, the editor, librarians, jacket designers, agents and more as well as, most importantly, readers.

-► Download our tips on how to set up your own Hurricane Book Club meeting
+* Click here to download our tips on how to set up your own hurricane book club meeting

 The second Hurricane Book Club pick is The Other Mrs Walker by Mary Paulson Ellis.
 You can find book club questions below, plus tips on how to set up your own book club.

 The Other Mrs Walker book club questions:

 1) There are lots of mothers in the book, real, acquired and imagined. who do you think are the best and who the worst?
 And why?

 2) What do you think is gained or lost by the story being told from the perspective of both past and present?
 Does the time-hopping succeed or is it a distraction?

 3) Clementine is 8 years old in 1933 at the time of the first twins' demise and 19 when she disappears in london.
 How culpable do you think she is in the fate of the whole family? and are children ever to blame for disaster?

 4) Indigent funerals and people dying with no remaining next-of-kin are on the rise across the uk.
 What might this say about the society we live in now?

 5) Margaret (and Barbara) could ask lots of questions of each other but choose not to. why is this?
 And how important is it for us to know everything about our past, or is it better to keep some things hidden?